 Step 1: Application Submission

-Please send scan copies of the following documents to firstname.lastname@example.org:
+Please send scanned copies of the following documents to firstname.lastname@example.org:

 (We will ask you to provide original documents at the time of enrolment for verification)

-- Copies of all academic documentation including transcripts, certificates, etc (a certified translation is required if documents are not in English Language)
+- Copies of all academic documentation, including transcripts, certificates, etc. (A certified translation is required if documents are not in the English Language)